What Is Geofencing And How Does It Work?….Location Based Software

 Taco Bell

-Taco Bell uses their mobile app and geo-fencing as a way to drive sales.
+Taco Bell uses its mobile app and geo-fencing as a way to drive sales.
 Whenever a customer drives by a store, they receive a push notification, which encourages them to order food.
-After launching this campaign, Taco Bell reported a 6% increase in sales and the average order amount from the mobile app was 20% higher than in-store orders.
+After launching such geofencing campaigns, Taco Bell reported a 6% increase in sales, and the average order amount from the mobile app was 20% higher than in-store orders.

 Apple Maps